 • Side mirrors: Both side mirrors are required in case of a tinted rear window.

-• Restricted Colors: It is illegal to use red, amber, and yellow colors for car window tinting.
+• Restricted Colors: Red, amber, and yellow colors are illegal to use for car window tinting.

 • Certificates: Film manufacturers need to certify the film they are selling in the state.
 Ask your dealer if they are using certified films.